berill98/mayawilson/README.md

 - The user can fill out a form with their contact details, address and card number.
 - The user must fill out all the fields that have an Asterix.
 If the form is submitted with any of these fields left blank or with just whitespace then an error message will appear above that particular field, notifying the user of the issue.
 - The user can see a summary of their purchase, the package name, the booked date and the total price.
-- Clicking the package image in the summary will take the user to that product's detail page.
+- Clicking the package image in the summary will take the user to that package's detail page.

 - The card payment is handled by Stripe to ensure secure payment.
 - Incorrect card numbers will automatically show an invalid card number error.